libretime/libretime/docs/quickstart.md

 LibreTime is quick and easy to install and get running.
 Follow this guide to go from zero to full internet radio station in 10 minutes!

+> Note: this guide is assuming you are using Ubuntu 18.04 LTS for installation, which comes with `ufw` and `netplan`, and that you have already installed `git` and configured `npt`.
+NPT configuration instructions can be found [here](setting-the-server-time).
+While it is possible to install LibreTime on other OSes, such as CentOS 7, Debian 9 and 10, and Raspbian 9 and 10, these are less tested.
+Firewall and static IP address configuration will need to be done according to your OSes instructions.

 ## Minimum System Requirements

 | On-Premises Install  (FM + Internet Radio) | Cloud Install (Internet Radio Only) |